web3-storage/web3.storage/README.md

 Use it anywhere you can get a shell.
 Get creative!
 For example, we use this for perfomance testing the [upload speed in CI](https://github.com/web3-storage/web3.storage/blob/9fafc830b841da0dd6bd5319c77febaded232240/.github/workflows/cron-test.yml#L36)!

-run `w3 --help` or have a look at https://github.com/web3-storage/web3.storage/tree/main/packages/w3#readme to find out everything it can do.
+Run `w3 --help` or have a look at https://github.com/web3-storage/web3.storage/tree/main/packages/w3#readme to find out everything it can do.

 ### GitHub Action

-The Action [`add_to_web3`](https://github.com/marketplace/actions/add-to-web3) is simple wrapper around the `w3` CLI to let you add files to web3.storage from your GitHub Workflows.
+The Action [`add_to_web3`](https://github.com/marketplace/actions/add-to-web3) wraps the `w3` CLI to let you add files to web3.storage from your GitHub Workflows.

 **github-workflow.yaml**
 ```yaml